longturn/freeciv21/docs/Coding/guidelines.rst

     } // anonymous namespace

-The compiler will generate an arbitrary names for symbols in the anonymous namespace that will not clash with symbols defined elsewhere.
+The compiler will generate arbitrary names for symbols in the anonymous namespace that will not clash with symbols defined elsewhere.